-4 GROUP FOREIGN SOURCE LOSSES CARRIED FORWARD TO LATER INCOME YEARS - EXCLUDES LOSSES OF CFCS
+4 GROUP FOREIGN SOURCE LOSSES CARRIED FORWARD TO LATER INCOME YEARS - excludes losses of CFCs

 Do not show transferred foreign source losses made outside the consolidated group and transferred into the group at item 4.
-See 5 Transferred foreign source losses carried forward to later income years below.
+See 5 Transferred foreign source losses carried forward to later income years on the next page.

-Show at A, B, C and D the amounts of group foreign source losses, if any, relating to each of the four classes of income during the 2004-05 income year that are available to be carried forward to later income years.
+Show at A, B, C and D the amounts of group foreign source losses, if any, relating to each of the four classes of income during the 2005-06 income year that are available to be carried forward to later income years.